datasciencecampus/natural_spaces/README.md

 Estimating use of natural spaces based on People Counter data, Strava Metro data, Census data, weather data, Open Street Map data, Green Infrstructure data

 ________________________________________________________________
-The goal of this project is to measure peopple's engagement with the natural environment.
+The goal of this project is to measure people's engagement with the natural environment.
 This information supports understanding of progress against Defra’s Environmental Improvement Plan 2023 which sets out key targets and commitments on access and engagement with nature, including a commitment that everyone should live within 15 minutes’ walk of a green or blue space.

 Automated people counters are used frequently to monitor pedestrian and cycling activity with a good temporal resolution.
 However, people counters are expensive to install and maintain and for this reason are only installed in a few strategic locations.